 Getting there and away

-Our Nepal cycling holiday starts in Kathmandu on Saturday.
+Our Nepal cycling holiday starts in Kathmandu.
 We appreciate that people join redspokes tours from all over the world and no matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to your hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
 If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at an additional cost.

-The tour ends in Kathmandu on Saturday.
-Please feel free to book your flight for anytime on Saturday, as you will be staying in Kathmandu the previous night.
-If you are flying home on Saturday your transfer to the airport is included in the tour price.
+The tour ends in Kathmandu.
+Please feel free to book your flight for any available time on the last day, as you will be staying in Kathmandu the previous night.
+If you are flying home on the tour date your transfer to the airport is included in the tour price.
 If you decide to stay in Kathmandu beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.